-I love knowing that when I buy something, either someone didn’t slave away for hours on minimum or less than minimum wage to produce my goods, or that for the food I buy, a certain percentage is going to charity to help those less fortunate than myself.
-It makes me feel like I’m doing something good, and for not much effort – there’s just not always the time to volunteer or do something extra myself and all these little things add up right?
+I love knowing that when I buy something someone didn’t slave away for hours on minimum or less than minimum wage to produce my goods.
+Or that for the food I buy, a certain percentage is going to charity to help those less fortunate than myself.
+It makes me feel like I’m doing something good, and for not much effort.
+There’s just not always the time to volunteer or do something extra myself.
+All these little things add up right?

 Each month, Ethical Kitchen features different brands who share their values, offering a subscription box filled with directly sourced speciality coffee, premium chocolate and healthy snacks.

-My Ethical Warrior box arrived early last week, and I’m just making my way through my treats now.
+My Ethical Warrior box arrived early last week.
+I’m just making my way through my treats now.

-Trialing the coffee last weekend from my brand new 3-cup cafetiere (which I’m already in love with!), it was smooth and mild, with an almost chocolatey aroma coming through, making it a delicious start to my day – you don’t need an overpowering coffee for a lazy Sunday morning.
+Trialling the coffee last weekend from my brand new 3-cup cafetiere (which I’m already in love with!), it was smooth and mild, with an almost chocolatey aroma coming through.
+It made a delicious start to my day.
+You don’t need an overpowering coffee for a lazy Sunday morning.